temporalio/documentation/docs/go/workflows.md

 You can set policies per child, which means you can opt out of propagating terminates / cancels on a per-child basis.
 This is useful for starting Child Workflows asynchronously:

-1. Set `ChildWorkflowOptions.ParentClosePolicy` to `ABANDON` when creating a child workflow stub.
+1. Set `ChildWorkflowOptions.ParentClosePolicy` to `ABANDON` when creating a Child Workflow.
 2. Start the Child Workflow Execution asynchronously using `ExecuteChildWorkflow`.
 3. Call `GetChildWorkflowExecution` on the `ChildWorkflowFuture` returned by the `ChildWorkflowFuture`
 4. Wait for the `ChildWorkflowFuture`.